metrorailings/OwlBlog/content/posts/week-6-supercontest-picks-1.md

 > Vikings -3.5

 **Minnesota covers if**
 Alexander Mattison can keep Minnesota's run game chugging smoothly against a middling Falcons defense.
-Unlike Atlanta, Minnesota has won a game this season and has been competitive in multiple games against solid competition.
+Unlike Atlanta, Minnesota has won a game this season and has been competitive in multiple games against solid teams, which tells me Minnesota has that winning mettle Atlanta so clearly lacks.

 **Atlanta covers if**
 the firing of Dan Quinn motivates this team to immediately turn its fortunes around.
 While Atlanta's problems go beyond Dan Quinn, the fact remains Quinn has been a point of failure contributing to this team's woes.
 Still, a sudden turnaround necessitates Matt Ryan playing much better.